 Chargebacks, retrievals, and prearbs on Android Pay transactions behave in the same way as your credit card disputes, and should be responded to according to your merchant account setup.
 If you’re unsure how to handle a dispute, contact our Disputes team.

 Google uses a tokenization system to encrypt card information and reduce the risk of fraud.
 As a result, CVV and AVS fraud checks are not necessary for use with Android Pay.
 We do still recommend collecting billing address information, at minimum billing postal code, and passing that billing postal code with all Android Pay transactions as a best practice.

 Because each unique Android Pay transaction requires consent from the customer during the checkout flow, vaulting the payment method for future transactions will result in declines and is not recommended.
 However, Android Pay cards can be used for recurring billing and split shipment transactions because the customer consents to future transactions during checkout.

 Google is no longer accepting new Android Pay integrations.
-If you're interested in accepting Android mobile payments, you'll need to integrate with Google's latest payment product, Pay with Google.
+If you're interested in accepting Android mobile payments, you'll need to integrate with Google's latest payment product, Google Pay.